usnistgov/800-63-3/sp800-63b/sec5_authenticators.md

 <table style="width:100%">
   <tr>
     <td><img src="sp800-63b/media/Multi-factor-otp-device.png" alt="authenticator" style="width: 100px;height: 100px"/></td>
     <td>A multi-factor (MF) OTP device hardware device generates one-time passwords for use in authentication and requires activation through a second factor of authentication.
 The second factor of authentication may be achieved through some kind of integral entry pad, an integral biometric (e.g., fingerprint) reader or a direct computer interface (e.g., USB port).
 The one-time password is typically displayed on the device and manually input to the verifier, although direct electronic output from the device as input to a computer is also allowed.
 For example, a one-time password device may display 6 characters at a time.
-The MF OTP device is *something you have*, and it may be activated by either *something you know* or *something you are*.</td>
+The MF OTP device is <i>something you have</i>, and it may be activated by either <i>something you know</i> or <i>something you are</i>.</td>
   </tr>
   </table>
   </div>